- About ISCI

 Dr Lasslett’s profile at ulster.ac.uk

 Dr MacManus is a Postdoctural Research Fellow at ISCI and is based at King’s College London’s School of Law.
 He holds a BA in Law and Accounting from the University of Limerick (2002) which included one year at Tilburg University, an LLM (with distinction) in International Law from the University of Westminster (2005) and a PhD in Law & Criminology from King’s College London (2011).
 Thomas was admitted to the New York State Bar in 2004 and the Role of Solicitors of Ireland in 2008.
-His current research focuses on civil society’s resistance to state crime, especially in Burma and Colombia.
+His current research focuses on civil society, especially in Burma and Colombia.
 Thomas is Joint Editor of Amicus Journal and has been involved with Pro Bono projects, including Caribbean death row cases.

 Dr MacManus’ profile at kcl.ac.uk